 Associate Professor of Social Work

-An Associate Professor in the USC Suzanne Dworak-Peck School of Social Work and Director of the USC Hartford Center of Excellence in Geriatric Social Work, Dr. Lincoln’s scholarship grapples with issues that are locally, nationally, and internationally meaningful.
+An associate professor in the USC Suzanne Dworak-Peck School of Social Work and Director of the USC Hartford Center of Excellence in Geriatric Social Work, Karen D. Lincoln’s scholarship grapples with issues that are locally, nationally, and internationally meaningful.
 She is known for her creative application of pioneering statistical models to the examination of social and contextual determinants of mental health outcomes among African American and Caribbean descent populations.
 The primary objective of Dr. Lincoln’s research agenda is to expand theoretical, methodological and empirical knowledge on Black American mental health and well-being, and to inform and design interventions spanning multiple ecological levels—individual, community, societal—to restore and promote the health and well-being of Black Americans across the life course.